sca075/mqtt_vacuum_camera/README.md

 Please foolow the instructions in [here](./docs/install.md).

 ## Futures:
-1) Generate the calibration points for the lovelace-xiaomi-vacuum-map-card to ensure full compatibility to this user friendly card.
+1) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user friendly card.
-2) Generate rooms based configuration when vaccum support this fucntionality, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
+2) **Automatically Generate rooms based configuration when vaccum support this fucntionality**, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
-3) The camera take automaticly a snapshot (vacuum idle/ error / docked) and sore it in the www folder of HA.
+3) **The camera take automaticly a snapshot (vacuum idle/ error / docked)** and sore it in the www folder of HA.
 It is thefore possible to create an automation to send the screenshot to your mobile in different conditions as per below example:

 ```
 alias: Vacuum Error